- Version 15.x

 tbotif one has been used

-tbot.destinations_other: a count of destinations configured that are not associated with Database Access, Kubernetes Access or Application Access
+tbot.destinations_other: a count of destinations configured that are not associated with the Database Service, Kubernetes Service or Application Service

-tbot.destinations_database: a count of Database Access destinations configured
+tbot.destinations_database: a count of Database Service destinations configured

-tbot.destinations_kubernetes: a count of Kubernetes Access destinations configured
+tbot.destinations_kubernetes: a count of Kubernetes Service destinations configured

-tbot.destinations_application: a count of Application Access destinations configured
+tbot.destinations_application: a count of Application Service destinations configured